multiverse-os/oht/README.md

 Typically, a p2p network is reliant on predefined trusted boot strap nodes used to obtain an initial list of peers but by using a shared onion address it may be possible to securely bootstrap a DHT network in a decentralized way.

 **Decentralized bootstrapping and service discovery** can be accomplished by using a shared onion address to identify the network (oht:address).
 Potential peers can use the shared onion address either hard coded into their client or in a configuration file or a converted from a easier to communicate mnemoic phrase.
-Meanwhile users who are already connected to the p2p network can randomly select a known peer and send the address to anyone listening on the known onion address.
+Meanwhile users who are already connected to the p2p network can randomly select a known peer and send the address to anyone listening on the shared onion address.
 After a potential peer collects enough active peer addresses the potential peer connects to the network.

 Shared onion addresses also may allow for **possible decentralized DHT API and decentralized web UI**.
-Active peers may optionally serve standard API defined by the protocol or configuration.
-For example, a simple REST API could be used to serve the DHT.
+Active peers may optionally serve standard API or web UI defined by the client or configuration.
+For example, a simple REST API could be used to serve the DHT by providing basic GET, PUT, DEL commands.
 To verify the API results, a user could make several requests to obtain a larger sample of responses.

 It may be possible to use a basic decentralized web UI.
 Using this a user could interact with the decentralized application without needing to run the full client, just TBB and the onion address required to connect.